Introduction to Data Analysis Course Overview

 Introduction to the Course's Learning Outcomes

-This course aims to equip learners with fundamental concepts of data analysis, including data comprehension, statistical methods, probability, and predictive analytics for informed decision-making.
+This course aims to equip learners with fundamental concepts of data analysis, including data comprehension, statistical methods, probability, and Predictive Analytics for informed decision-making.

 Learning Objectives and Outcomes